|Rating:||8.1 / 10|

 The first thing you’ll notice about the Ariel Plus is the robust strapping – Osprey has actually made it a feature on the black version with pale green and grey straps adding to the stying.

 The second thing you’ll notice are the pockets and compartments – more than most people will need.
 This was another challenge for me during the first few wears of the Ariel Plus and it took me a bit of time to remember where I stored my bits and pieces!
-I’m used to the Osprey Eja 58L Pack and the older version the Osprey Exos 48L Pack which in the first case has some pockets and in the second case, almost none!
-Having fewer options does make it easier in one sense but the Ariel Plus allows you to organise your kit into ‘themes’ and then its just a matter of locating the pocket or compartment you need.
+I’m used to the Osprey Eja 48L Pack.
+Having fewer options does make it easier in one sense but the Ariel Plus allows you to organise your kit into ‘themes’ and then it’s just a matter of locating the pocket or compartment you need.

 The main body of this pack has a split system which allows you to close off the lower compartment and keep your tent or wet gear separate.
 I find a separate lower compartment can consume more packing space but its good to know it’s available if you need it.
 The pack brain can be removed and used as a proper day pack – a great feature for those times you need to carry your valuables and leave the weight behind.